lateef-salami/ecopath/pages/next-page.md

 ### What we've achieved so far

 Our eco-friendly Janibis ink cartridges have been purchased by 115 educational institutions in South West Nigeria.
-As of June 2025 we've collected 1833 empty Janibis cartridges for re-manufacturing at our mini-factory in Ibadan.
+As of June 2025 we've collected 1833 ink cartridges (Riso) for re-manufacturing at our mini-factory in Ibadan.

 We have signed Memoranda of Understanding (MOUs) with the [Committee of Vice-Chancellors of Nigerian Universities (CVCNU)](https://cvcnigeria.org/), representing 274 universities in the country, and with the [National Board for Technical Education (NBTE)](https://web.nbte.gov.ng/), representing 805 Technical and Vocational Education and Training institutions (TVETs) such as monotechnics, polytechnics and specialized colleges.
 We've established cooperation with 110 unity schools (federal government colleges) and 200 colleges of education.
+We are currently discussing partnership opportunities with the Association of International School Educators of Nigeria, AISEN (116 schools).
 These relationships are based on Ecopath providing eco-friendly solutions to address the printing needs of the education sector.

 The next pages of Ecopath story will see us grow in two major directions.
 First, we are expanding our range of eco-friendly products for printing devices.
-Second, we are developing a program to use broken printers and photocopiers to grow the skill set of the next generation.
+Second, we are developing a program to refurbish broken printers and photocopiers while growing the skill set of the next generation.

 ### 1. Expanding our range of eco-friendly products